akthersr/World_Weather_Analysis/README.md

  - Current weather description

-2. By identifing potential travel destinations and nearby hotels for each city, we create a marker layer map with pop-up markers that will display information on specific cities based on a customer's weather preferences.At first,we filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature and find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.At the end,the marker layer map with a pop-up marker for each city display information about the country, current weather decription and the hotel name of the city.
+2. By identifing potential travel destinations and nearby hotels for each city, we create a marker layer map with pop-up markers that will display information on specific cities based on a customer's weather preferences.
+At first,we filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature and find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
+At the end,the marker layer map with a pop-up marker for each city display information about the country, current weather decription and the hotel name of the city.

-3. In this step,four DataFrames are created, one for each city on the itinerary and the latitude and longitude pairs for each of the four cities are retrieved.A directions layer map between the cities and the travel map is created.Finally,using the Google Maps Directions API,a marker layer map with a pop-up marker between four nearby cities on the vacation itinerary is created.
+3. In this step,four DataFrames are created, one for each city on the itinerary and the latitude and longitude pairs for each of the four cities are retrieved.A directions layer map between the cities and the travel map is created.
+Finally,using the Google Maps Directions API,a marker layer map with a pop-up marker between four nearby cities on the vacation itinerary is created.
 Each marker has the following information:

   - Hotel name